 One writer I know walks around her apartment dictating story ideas when she's stuck.
 The physical movement combined with speaking aloud activates different parts of her brain than typing, often breaking through creative blocks.

-The technology isn't perfect—you'll still need to edit.
-But when writer's block strikes, speaking your thoughts can be much easier than typing them.
+When writer's block strikes, speaking your thoughts can be much easier than typing them.
 Your AI keyboard converts those spoken words into text you can then shape and refine.
+It's about removing friction, not removing your authorship.

 One of the coolest features of advanced AI keyboards is the ability to create custom writing assistants tailored to specific projects.
 Think of them as specialized writing partners you can configure for different creative needs.